Monopoles and Landau-Ginzburg Models I: Introduction

-To this end, consider finite energy solutions on $\hy$ that approximate the special solution $\fa_i$ along the cylindrical end $[0,\infty)_s\times \Sigma$.
-As critical points of the perturbed Chern-Simons-Dirac functional $\CL_\omega$, these solutions become non-degenerate after a further perturbation and form a compact moduli space of dimension $0$.
+To this end, consider finite energy solutions on $\hy$ that approximate $\fa_j$ along the cylindrical end $[0,\infty)_s\times \Sigma$.
+As critical points of the perturbed Chern-Simons-Dirac functional $\CL_\omega$ (cf. \cite[Definition 3.8]{Wang20}), they become non-degenerate after a further perturbation and form a compact moduli space of dimension $0$.

-Now we have to analyze the 4-dimensional equations on the product manifold $\R_t\times \hy$ which carries a planar end $\HH^2_+\times \Sigma$.
-The upper half plane

-is furnished with the Euclidean metric.
+Now we have to analyze the 4-dimensional equations on the product manifold $\R_t\times \hy$ carrying a planar end $\HH^2_+\times \Sigma$, where $ \HH^2_+\colonequals \R_t\times [0,\infty)_s $ is furnished with the Euclidean metric.
 Our convention is to use $t$ for the time coordinate and $s$ for the spatial coordinate on the cylindrical end of $\hy$.
-To define the Floer differential $\partial$ and prove that $\partial^2=0$ on the Floer chain complex, the moduli space of finite energy solutions must have the right compactification.
-The failure may arise from the cylindrical end of $\hy$.
-For a sequence of solutions on $\R_t\times \hy$, some amount of energy might slide off along the cylindrical ends of $\hy$, converging to a finite energy solution on $\R_t\times\R_s\times\Sigma$ in the limit.
-Note that each $\fa_i$ can be extended constantly in time, giving rise to a trivial solution on $\C\times \Sigma$; but we are not worried about them.
+The Seiberg-Witten moduli space on $\R_t\times \hy$ has another possible source of non-compactness coming from this planar end: for a sequence of Seiberg-Witten monopoles on $\R_t\times \hy$, some amount of energy might slide off along the cylindrical end of $\hy$ and converges to a monopole on $\R_t\times\R_s\times\Sigma$ with finite positive energy in the limit.

-This is the first problem that we address.
-This divergence phenomenon is precluded by Theorem \ref{T1.2}; the 4-manifold $\R_t\times \hy$ is non-compact in two directions, but the energy can slide off only in the time direction.
+This is the sort of phenomena we must prevent in order to define a Floer homology, which is addressed successfully in Theorem \ref{T1.2} below.
+In some sense, the 4-manifold $\R_t\times \hy$ is non-compact in two directions, but the energy can slide off only in the time direction.